metaresolver/Hive-JSON-Serde/README.md

 STORED AS TEXTFILE;
 ```

-* Extract the foo field from the first element of an array
-Or null if it does not exist.
+* Extract the foo field from the first element of an array (or null if it does not exist).
 ```sql
 CREATE TABLE json_test1 (
 	three_0_foo string)